mohitpai/journey-optimizer.en/help/using/reports/journey-global-report.md

 * **[!UICONTROL Delivered]**: Number of messages successfully sent, in relation to the total number of sent messages.

 * **[!UICONTROL Errors]**: Total number of errors that occurred during a delivery preventing it from being sent to profiles.

+>[!NOTE]
+>
+>The **[!UICONTROL Optimised vs non optimised]** and **[!UICONTROL Send time optimization]**  widgets are only available if the Send-Time Optimization option is activated for your delivery.
+For more information on Send-Time Optimization, refer to this [page](../building-journeys/journeys-message.md#send-time-optimization).

+The **[!UICONTROL Optimised vs non optimised]** graph details the main information relative to your message whether they are optimized or not:

+* **[!UICONTROL Delivered]**: Number of messages successfully sent, in relation to the total number of sent messages.
+* **[!UICONTROL Opens]**: Number of times the delivery was opened in a delivery.
+* **[!UICONTROL Actions]**: Total number of actions on the push notification delivered, e.g. button click or dismissal.

+The **[!UICONTROL Send time optimization]** details the success of your delivery depending on the sending method: optimized or normal.

+* **[!UICONTROL Delivered]**: Number of messages successfully sent, in relation to the total number of sent messages.
+* **[!UICONTROL Bounces]**: Total of errors cumulated during delivery and automatic return processing in relation to the total number of sent messages.

 ![](../assets/global_report_18.png)